carrefinho/visorbearer/README.md

    - Battery bar: percentage and charging status
    - Powered by two TI LP5012 drivers with automatic low-power mode
 - Hot-swap Kailh Choc v1 switches in Choc (18x17mm) spacing
-   - <details> <summary>Limited support for Choc v2</summary>
+   - <details> <summary>Limited Choc v2 compatibility</summary>
       The PCB is incompatible with older Choc v2 switches that have a third stabilizing pin.
 Newer Choc v2 releases without this pin work fine, such as: Lofree POM Phantom/Ghost/Specter/Hades and Kailh Hide Mountain/White Rain/Deep Sea Mini Islet/Deep Sea Mini Whale.
-Note that choc-spaced keycaps with MX stems are not commercially available, so you'll be limited to 3D-printed keycaps for Choc v2 switches.
+Note that choc-spaced keycaps with MX stems are not commercially available, so Choc v2 swtiches are limited to 3D-printed keycaps.
    </details>
 - Seeed Studio XIAO nRF52840 **Plus** controller on ZMK firmware
 - 3D-printed case and switch plate with switch puller grooves